why does sleep feel so fast?

 Picture any of the following scenarios:

-• You walk into a movie theater at 7 pm while it’s light outside.
-You leave at 10.30 pm, and it’s dark out.
-You were engaged with watching the movie throughout this time, so you didn’t notice the time pass.
+• You walk into a movie theater at 7 PM when it’s light and leave at 10.30 PM when it’s dark.
+You were engaged in watching the movie, so you didn’t notice the time pass.

 • You practice meditation or other acts of mindfulness.
-During this time, you are disengaging your mind in its entirety.
+During this time, you’re disengaging your mind in its entirety.
 According to Consciousness and Cognition, this alters your perception of time.

-• You’re extremely busy at work, barely having time to stop and drink a coffee or use the bathroom between tasks.
-Before you know it, your shift is over, even though it feels like you have just started.
+• You’re busy at work, barely having time to stop and drink a coffee or use the bathroom between tasks.
+Before you know it, your shift is over, even though it feels like you’ve just started.

-Whatever you do to pass the time, you’ll likely cease to watch the clock.
-This, in turn, will make time seem to move faster, while the opposite is also true.
-As the popular adage claims, “a watched pot never boils.”
+Whatever you do to pass the time, you’ll cease to watch the clock.
+This will make time appear to move faster, while the opposite is also true.
+As the popular adage claims, “A watched pot never boils.”

 Does Sleep Feel Longer When We Dream?

-Having established that slow-wave sleep is the third stage of our sleep cycle, REM sleep is the fifth and final.
-REM sleep is the period in which we dream.
-The body cycles in and out of REM throughout our time in bed.
+Having established that slow-wave sleep is the third stage of our sleep cycle, REM sleep is the final stage.
+REM sleep is where we dream, and the body cycles in and out of REM throughout our time in bed.

 The American Journal of Physiology explains that REM sleep varies in length.
-Your first cycle is likely to be as short as ten minutes.
-When your body is in its final REM stage of the night, it could last as long as an hour.
+Your first cycle is likely to be as short as 10 minutes, but when the body is in its final REM stage, it could last as long as 1 hour.

-It’s commonly believed that humans dream in slow motion.
-Theories as to why this may vary, though the most prominent is that the brain continues to work slowly while we’re in REM sleep.
+It’s believed that humans dream in slow motion.
+Explanations vary, although the most common reason is that the brain continues to work slowly while in REM sleep.

-We’re still asleep, but our perception of time will shift.
-While we undergo REM sleep and dream, rest can feel considerably longer, especially if we recall our dreams in the morning.
-A particularly vivid dream can feel like it lasted hours.
+We’re still asleep, but our perception of time shifts.
+While we undergo REM sleep and dream, rest can feel longer, especially if we recall our dreams in the morning.
+A vivid dream can feel like it lasted hours.

-This may contribute to us waking up feeling unrested, despite sleeping for the recommended eight hours.
-If you had a series of nightmares during your REM sleep cycle, you would not have enjoyed a great deal of restful slumber.
+This may contribute to waking up feeling unrested despite sleeping for 8 hours.
+If you had a series of nightmares during your REM sleep cycle, you wouldn’t have enjoyed much quality sleep.

-Equally, you may have dreamt about physical activity, and your body reacted while you slept.
+Equally, you may have dreamt about physical activity.
 Suppose you dreamt about running a marathon.
 You may have kicked your legs in your sleep and feel the physical after-effects in the morning.

-Unfortunately, you won’t automatically enjoy the endorphins that accompany such exercise, as you’ll need to stretch for that to happen.
-Whether you recall five dreams in an evening or none, time moved at the same speed while you were dozing.
+Unfortunately, you won’t automatically enjoy the endorphins that accompany exercise, as you’ll need to stretch for that to happen.
+Whether you recall 5 dreams or none, time moved at the same pace.